yogeshhegde/processor-sdk-doc/source/linux/Overview/_Processor_SDK_Linux_Directory_Structure.rst

 -  **filesystem** - Contains the reference file systems.
 These include the smaller base file system as well as the full-featured SDK file system.

+.. ifconfig:: CONFIG_part_variant in ('AM335X', 'AM437X', 'AM57X')

+   -  **linux-devkit** - Contains the tools and libraries to speed development for the target device for the ARMV7 architechture
+   -  **external-toolchain-dir** - Contains the external ARM GNU toolchain to speed development for the target device for the ARMV7 architechture

+.. ifconfig:: CONFIG_part_variant not in ('AM335X', 'AM437X', 'AM57X')

    -  **linux-devkit** - Contains the tools and libraries to speed development for the target device for the ARMV8 architechture
    -  **k3r5-devkit** - Contains the tools and libraries to speed development for the target device for the ARMV7 architechture

 -  **Makefile** - Provides build targets for many of the SDK components from the top-level of the SDK.
 -  **makerules** - Make rules for all the topLevel Makefile build targets